 Becoming a guide

-Please note that the application period for summer 2024 ends on January 22, 2024.
+Please note that the application period for summer 2026 ends on January 22, 2026.

 Rideau Hall has been the official residence and workplace of Canada’s governors general since 1867.

-As a student guide-interpreter, you will have the opportunity to:
+As a student guide-interpreter, you will:

 Eligibility Criteria, Qualifications and Conditions of Employment